Criminal Minds Suspect Behavior Fan Fiction Number Nine

 One-Eighty By Summer

 Summary- A new lead to the man responsible for the murder of five fellow agents months before directs the team to a newly found assassin working for Rais.
 Unfortunately the man has connections to Mick that none had ever imagined.
-When Gina and Mick are forced to attend ten days in Florida for a LaSalle wedding, Cooper contacts an old friend to take their place on the case.
+When Gina and Mick are forced to attend a week in Florida for a LaSalle wedding, Cooper contacts an old friend to take their place on the case.

 Rated high teen for themes.
 Nothing explicit though.
 Pairings are Mick/Gina, but not necessarily together yet.
 They're getting there.
 Major spoilers for my previous stories.
 There may be some for the first season of the show too.